harvester/docs/docs/settings/storagenetwork/manual.md

 ### Step 1: Create VLANs

+- Create Cluster Networks/Configs in Web UI.
+    - Choose Networks > Cluster Networks/Configs in the left sidebar.
-- Create VLANs in Web UI with desired namespace, name, VLAN ID, Cluster Network, and keep the namespace and name for the further configurations
+- Create VLANs via kubectl command below with desired namespace, name, and VLAN ID, and keep the namespace and name for further configurations.
-- Put Name in name field
+- Put Name in name field.
-- Put Namespace in namespace field
+- Put Namespace in namespace field.
-- Put ClusterNetwork name with `-br` suffix in "bridge" field
+- Put ClusterNetwork name with `-br` suffix in "bridge" field.
-- Put IP Range into `ipam.range` field
+- Put IP Range into `ipam.range` field.

 :::caution

-Don't remove the VLAN if Longhorn storage-network is still using that VLAN
+Don't remove the VLAN if Longhorn storage-network is still using that VLAN.

 :::